Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.2/components/navbar-orange.md

 ## Supra bar

 Another navigation can be added on top of orange navbar, it is called supar bar.
-Simply add the `.supra` class in you navbar delcaration.
+Simply add the `.supra` class in you navbar declaration.
+{% capture callout %}
+This navbar is visible only on desktop view.
+{% endcapture %}
+{% include callout.html content=callout type="warning" %}

 {% capture example %}
 <nav class="navbar navbar-dark bg-dark navbar-expand-md supra">